Drug information provided by: IBM Micromedex

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

 Bronchial asthma, history of—Use with caution.
-May be at increased risk for an allergic reaction to this medicine.
+May increase your risk for an allergic reaction to this medicine.

-Kidney problems, severe (recent or long-term)—Should not be used in patients with this condition unless your doctor specifically tells you that it is necessary.
+Kidney disease, severe (recent or long-term)—Should not be used in patients with this condition unless your doctor specifically tells you that it is necessary.